GraydonB43/Wind-Speed-vs.-Total-Errors-Committed/README.md

 # Wind-Speed-vs.-Total-Errors-Committed
-Link to the main dataset source for this project included in Project Report file.
+Link to the main dataset source used to create 500 game sample for this project included in Project Report file.